abhishek1235/archetypes/backbase-mashupservices-archetype/README.md

     <pre>
     $ mvn tomcat7:run-war
     </pre>
 Note that both Jetty and Tomcat use the 8082 port by default.
-In case you need to choose a different port since you maybe already have another process runing on port 8082, make necessary changes in jetty and tomcat plugins within POM file before you run Mashup Services.
+In case you need to choose a different port since you maybe already have another process running on port 8082, make necessary changes in jetty and tomcat plugins within POM file before you run Mashup Services.
 5. Test Mashup Services by opening the Mashup Services RSS pipe URL in a browser: http://localhost:8082/mashupservices-webapp/proxy?pipe=rss&url=http://blog.bloomberg.com/feed/ (pay attention to the port number).
 Existing RSS pipe fetches RSS feed from url parameter and then applies XSLT transformation to create a snippet of HTML that can be used from some widget for example.
 6. In order to integrate Mashup Services with your Backbase Portal that is running in its own standalone process, make sure to configure all the Portal and Mashup Services inter-related configurations.
 In order to do that, you need to modify a PTC profile in backbase.properties of your portal and to set Portal Foundation URL as a JVM property.
 On top of that you need to adjust ice-config.properties with the correct Portal URL.
-All of this is explained in [Proxy Configuration](https://my.backbase.com/doc-center/manuals/portal/inst_inst_configfiles.html#inst_inst_proxyconfig).
+All of this is explained in [Proxy Configuration](https://my.backbase.com/resources/documentation/portal/inst_conf.html#inst_conf_prox).

 ##Anatomy
 **project**